fallen-icarus/cardano-swaps/README.md

 the US dollar, the only risk is a peg-break.
 Anyone can be a liquidity provider and profit like Charlie does in this example.

 Being able to treat all stablecoins as a single stablecoin will be a game changer for DeFi.

 ##### The Volatile Two-Way Swap

 While the stablecoin <-> stablecoin two-way swaps are the least risky, there is also an incentive to provide liquidity for volatile pairs.
-Consider two assets like ada and dust.
-Imagine if Alice thinks ada is going to appreciate against dust; therefore, she would rather have ada.
+Consider two assets like ada and DUST.
+Imagine if Alice thinks ada is going to appreciate against DUST; therefore, she would rather have ada.
 Her prices can reflect this: converting ADA -> DUST could require a 15% premium while converting DUST -> ADA could require only a 5% premium.
 Would anyone pay the 15% premium?

 Yes, arbitragers would.
 Imagine if an arbitrager found a really good opportunity but they needed the ada.
 As long as the overall profit from the arbitrage can cover the 15% premium (and then some), the arbitrager may be more than willing to pay this high premium.
-Considering that the protocol supports chaining up to 14 swaps and illiquidity implies great arbitrage opportunities, it is actually likely that arbitragers will be able to find opportunities that justify paying this high premium.
-For example, let's say a single arbitrage yields a 5% profit and, since 14 swaps can fit in a single transaction, 5 of these arbitrages can fit in a single transaction.
-That means this transaction would yield 25% in revenue for the arbitrager.
-What if the arbitrager could not execute this transaction without the two-way ADA -> DUST swap?
-Should the arbitrager skip the opportunity?
-Definitely not!
-Even after paying the 15% premium, the arbitrager would have a 10% profit on this single transaction.
-It is definitely worth it for the arbitrager to pay the premium.

-Consider the realistic arbitrage example where Sarah paid the transaction fee and got 5 agix from the arbitrage.
-According to the benchmarks, composing 4 swaps requires about a 0.5 ada transaction fee.
-This is practically equivalent to Sarah paying 0.5 ada for 5 agix.
+Consider the realistic arbitrage example where Sarah paid the transaction fee and got 5 AGIX from the arbitrage.
+According to the benchmarks, composing 4 swaps requires about a 0.5 ADA transaction fee.
+This is practically equivalent to Sarah paying 0.5 ADA for 5 AGIX.
 What if the current market rate is 0.66 ADA/AGIX?
-If Sarah immediately sold her new agix, she would get 3.3 ada.
+If Sarah immediately sold her new AGIX, she would get 3.3 ADA.
 That is a 560% yield!
 Sarah has plenty of income to cover a 15% premium if needed.
+Since the protocol supports chaining up to 14 swaps, it is actually likely that arbitragers will be able to find opportunities that justify paying this high premium.

-**Providing liquidity for volatile pairs is an active trade.** If the price moved against Alice by more than 15%, Alice's ada will likely be entirely converted to dust.
+**Providing liquidity for volatile pairs is an active trade.** If the price moved against Alice by more than 15%, Alice's ada will likely be entirely converted to DUST.
 Alice must keep an eye on the exchange rates to protect herself.
 Higher potential profit also carries with it higher potential risk.